Vasar007/Streamlabs-Chatbot-Scripts/Scripts/TransferCurrency/README.md

 - Transfer Streamlabs currency between two users.
 - Add Streamlabs currency freely for user (Streamlabs allow to do it only for editor by default).
 - Remove Streamlabs currency freely from user (Streamlabs allow to do it only for editor by default).
+- Set Streamlabs currency freely for user (any valid amount).
 - Setup taxes on transfer.

 ## How to install script